JS-Produksiyon/pulsar/README.md

 Closing the Pulsar window will not end the program.
 You must do this by either clicking the _Quit Pulsar_ button or by right-clicking the Pulsar icon System Tray (Windows) or by clicking on the Pulsar icon in the Menu Bar (MacOS) and selecting Quit.

-## Why “Pulsar”?
+## Why Is the App Called “Pulsar”?
 The Nebula mesh network tool is named after the heavenly luminous gases that contain many stars.
 A mesh network is rather amorphous and contains many nodes as well.
 This application makes it possible for one node to connect to the network, much like one star exists in the nebula.
 And because it puts out a pulse to connect, the image of the pulsar, a magnetized neutron star that pulses at a certain frequency, seemed an apt image.
 Thus you use Pulsar to connect to the Nebula.
 Enjoy!